yoga

 My speciality is “braiding” the knowledge, experience and wisdom of all the schools I studied and practiced, while keeping the integrity of each and every style.

-Yoga in the Vijnana style can be traced back through the lineage of T. Krishnamacharya, and more recently B.K.S.
-Iyengar, Dona Holleman, Orit Sen-Gupta and Gioia Irwin.
-It involves intermediate and advanced practices.
+Yoga in the Vijnana style can be traced through the lineage of T. Krishnamacharya and, more recently, B.K.S.
+Iyengar, Dona Holleman, Orit Sen-Gupta, and Gioia Irwin.
+It includes intermediate and advanced practices.

 BENEFITS: